LinkedIn is a goldmine filled with your ideal clients. To mine those prospects, all you need to do is tap into the power of LinkedIn Advanced Search.

 For example, you can be notified about:

-- Activity in your network:these include job changes, work anniversaries, updates to your prospects’ profiles and status updates.
-Notifications of these events provide an excellent opportunity to start a conversation and continue building a relationship.
+- Activity in your network: these include job changes, work anniversaries, updates to your prospects’ profiles and status updates.
+Notifications of these events provide an excellent opportunity to start conversations and continue building relationships.

 - Activity that involves you: these include posts/conversations that mention you, responses to your activity (likes, comments, shares), skill endorsements, who viewed your profile and your search appearances.

 - News and articles: that’s when your connections (or their companies) have been mentioned in the news and when they share LinkedIn Publisher articles.